 - Protect your computer from virus without antivirus

-This was the small history of computer mouse.
-Ok! now we should back to the tropic.
+This was the small history of the computer mouse.
+Ok!
+Now we should back to the topic.

 How the computer mouse works

-We know that computer is a output hardware device.
+We know that computer is an output hardware device.
 It is connected with via wired or without wire.
-The common type of mouse has a ball inside it that extends just below the housing.
-When the mouse is slide on a flat surface, the ball rolls.
+The most common type of mouse has a ball inside it that extends just below the housing.
+When the mouse is sliding on a flat surface, the ball rolls.

 Below picture shows how moving a mouse diagonally causes the rollers to rotate.
 The two small rollers that touch the mouse and spin when ball rolls.
 A sensor detects how much each roller spin and sends this information and changes the position of the on screen pointer to correspond to the position indicated by the mouse.

-The mouse sends an interrupts request directly to CPU.
-The program that is running checks regularly to see whether the mouse has been used, if it is used, then program reads a memory location to see what happened, then reacts approximately.
+The mouse sends an interrupt request directly to the CPU.
+The program that is running checks regularly to see whether the mouse has been used, if it is used, then the program reads a memory location to see what happened, then reacts approximately.